A Program of the Oregon Country Fair

 Culture Jam is committed to serving youth from diverse cultures and economic backgrounds.
 It is within this rich mix of difference that much of the electricity of our creativity is launched.
 The Culture Jam experience is for those who want to take an active role in creating a positive future and have a great time in the process.

 What Goes On

-Creative workshops are a part of daily life: dancing, drumming, spoken word, archaeology, circus arts, theatre improvisation, fashion arts and singing, media study and community activism -- just a sampling.
-Writing and hip hop, painting, teaching each other things that are important to us; here there is something for everyone.
+Creative workshops are a part of daily life and choosing from multiple workshop opportunities is the norm: dancing, drumming, spoken word, nature appreciation, circus arts, theatre improvisation, fashion arts and singing, inner work and community activism — just a sampling.
+Writing and hip hop, painting, teaching each other things that are important to us; there is something for everyone.
 Culture Jam is also a place where learning about and sharing many points of view add to the mix.
-Staff and youth alike are thrown into the creative soup to create a community that rocks!
-See some photos from camp below and get a feel for what we've been up to.
-Also take a look into the volunteer opportunities available to you at the event.
-A .pdf of our Volunteer Staff Application is available in March of each year.
+Staff and youth alike are thrown into the creative soup to create a tight-knit community that recognizes the power of appreciating difference.

 How it Happened